eclipse-tractusx/policy-hub/README.md

 This repository contains the backend code for the Policy-Hub written in C#.

+For **information about the policy hub**, please refer to the documentation, especially the context and scope section in the [architecture documentation](./docs/architecture).

 For **installation** details, please refer to the [README.md](./charts/policy-hub/README.md) of the provided helm chart.

 ## How to build and run